Carlosdvp/BE-blockchain-app/Readme.md

 3. Signature Helpers: Two internal functions that help create properly formatted signatures for listings and bids using Foundry's vm.sign cheatcode.
 4. Main Test Cases:
     - Successful auction settlement (fully implemented)
-    - Invalid signatures (to be implemented)
+    - Invalid signatures (fully implemented)
-    - Price verification (to be implemented)
+    - Price verification (fully implemented)
-    - Authorization checks (to be implemented)
+    - Authorization checks (fully implemented)

+## Stage 3: Off-chain Backend

+Approach for the backend system: We need to create a simple Express.js server that handles listings and bids in memory, following the requirements of not using persistent storage.
+The server will need to interface with both the blockchain and our frontend users.